Cancer Research Funding

 How is NCI's budget determined?

 In the National Cancer Act of 1971, NCI was given the authority to prepare and submit an additional annual budget proposal directly to the President for review and transmittal to Congress.
-This authority is unique to NCI, and the budget proposal created in response to it is often referred to as the “NCI Professional Judgment Budget.”
+Among NIH institutes, this authority is unique to NCI, and the budget proposal created in response to it is often referred to as the “NCI Professional Judgment Budget.”
 The NCI Professional Judgment Budget is submitted to the President before the President’s Budget proposal is submitted to Congress and may be considered by OMB in preparing the President’s Budget proposal.

 NCI Professional Judgment Budgets describe in detail the optimum amount of funding needed to make the most rapid progress against cancer and to provide NCI with the resources necessary to lead the National Cancer Program.
 Typically, the President’s Budget proposal for NCI is less than the amount proposed in the NCI Professional Judgment Budget.